Module 08: Generation

 Repetitive output Greedy decoding or low temperature Use sampling, repetition penalty

-Incoherent nonsense Temperature too high Lower temperature, use top-p
+Incoherent nonsense Temperature too high Lower temperature, use top-p or min-p

 Cuts off mid-sentence max_new_tokens too low Increase limit, ensure EOS handling